 The walks are gently paced, cover about 1.5 miles in total, and provide an opportunity for you to learn a bit more about the area where John Ashby built his windmill in 1816, and how other important developments at that time have shaped this part of Brixton.

 The walks start from Brixton Windmill promptly at 1pm and last about 1.5 hours, depending on the walking speed of the group and the questions that come up.

 The walk follows a once-rural street pattern and traces the 19th-century development of the area’s farmland for housing, prison and clean water supply.
 You will hear tales of prisoners, discover how trams scaled Brixton Hill and learn why the Telegraph pub was so named.
 You can spot a Tuscan oil jar shop sign, a rare pillar box and one of London’s oldest cinemas.

 You will return in time to visit the windmill itself (if you intend to book a full tour of the windmill afterwards we recommend booking for 3pm or later).

 You will also have time to see our exhibition, sample our café and have a chance to buy Brixton Windmill flour, preserves made from local produce and our Windmill-themed merchandise.

 The charge of £6, or £4 for concessions (children free), all supports Brixton Windmill.
-Due to government guidelines on Covid-19, you will need to book – just turn up about 10 minutes before and pay cash on the day.
+Due to government guidelines on Covid-19, you will need to book and pay in advance online – booking opens one month in advance.